 2. Brands Are Going to Feel More of an Urge to Express Socially Good Messages—and Giving In to That Urge Is Not Always a Good Thing

 We live in a polarizing time, to say the least.
 Political developments daily inspire nearly anonymous ranting on social channels, and the negativity has filtered into all spheres of activity.
 In 2017 we’ve seen brands try to counter that negativity with what they hoped would be perceived as positive messages.
 Sometimes it works (Burger King’s “Bullying Jr.” ad, for instance) and very often it doesn’t (the Kendall Jenner Pepsi campaign).
-Every year consumers get more savvy about rejecting hokey messages about peace, love and understanding from brands; they also get more gleeful about taking down these brands on Twitter and Facebook.
+Every year consumers get more savvy about rejecting hokey feel-good messages from brands; they also get more gleeful about taking down these brands on Twitter and Facebook.
 “In 2018, brands are going to have to be very careful about sending out inauthentic, socially good messages,” Katie said.
 “Sometimes you just need to sell the sugary beverage or the eye shadow and leave it at that.”

 3. Pure Media Relations Tactics Won’t Work Anymore

-“We’ve got more generalist reporters now in the business media,” Katie said.
+“We’ve got more generalist reporters now in business media,” Katie said.
 “Tech reporters don’t cover tech products anymore.
 They’re covering politics and personalities.
 The BuzzFeed model of news reporting is gaining strength.”
 Given that there are fewer journalists with deep resources and deep experience in a particular industry, media relations pros will have to be more creative in 2018 to get their brand stories told.
 “Brands have to find new ways to support journalists,” Katie said.

 The changing landscape of journalism presents an opportunity for PR pros—they can have more of an impact on a brand and express their own knowledge of an industry through branded and sponsored content.
 “Relying 100% on earned media no longer works,” Katie said.
 “The model should be to support paid and owned media with earned media.”